 An adjustment or void may be submitted electronically or paper.
 Refer to the specific program provider manual and the EDI Companion Guides (if billing electronically) for detailed billing information."

 Only a paid claim can be adjusted or voided.
-Denied claims must be corrected and resubmitted - not adjusted or voided.
+Denied claims must be corrected and resubmitted.

 Only one claim line can be adjusted or voided on each adjustment/void form.